 He’s not alone.
-In 22 states, workers cannot take a government job without being forced to pay union fees.
+In 22 states, workers could not take a government job without being forced to pay union fees.
 For those who are happy with the services provided by the union and fully support the political agenda being advanced, this is not a problem.
-But those who disagree are left feeling that they are being used or that they have no voice in their workplace.
-Even if these government workers are able to opt out of membership, they can still be forced to give the union part of their paycheck each month just to keep their jobs.
-To avoid paying dues altogether, their only option is to find another job or leave their profession entirely.
+But those who disagree were left feeling that they are being used or that they had no voice in their workplace.
+Even if these government workers were able to opt out of membership, they could still be forced to give the union part of their paycheck each month just to keep their jobs.
+To avoid paying dues altogether, their only option was to find another job or leave their profession entirely.

 No one should be pressured or forced to pay union fees as a condition of working in public service.
-A ruling in favor of Mark Janus would restore government workers’ First Amendment rights to freedom of speech and freedom of association so that they can keep their jobs without having to pay for services they don’t want or political agendas they disagree with.
+The ruling in favor of Mark Janus restored government workers’ First Amendment rights to freedom of speech and freedom of association so that they could keep their jobs without having to pay for services they didn’t want or political agendas they disagree with.

 3. It’s more than pocket change.
 Union fees can run $1,000 or more a year.